bintray/gradle-bintray-plugin/README.md

 1. repo - existing repository in bintray to add the artifacts to (for example: 'generic', 'maven' etc)
 2. name - package name
-3. licenses - your package licenses (mandatory if the package doesn't exist yet and must be created; optional otherwise)
+3. licenses - your package licenses (mandatory if the package doesn't exist yet and must be created, and if the package is an OSS package; optional otherwise)
-4. vcsUrl - your VCS URL (mandatory if the package doesn't exist yet and must be created; optional otherwise)
+4. vcsUrl - your VCS URL (mandatory if the package doesn't exist yet and must be created, and if the package is an OSS package; optional otherwise)

 Optional parameters: